 Again, this doesn’t need to be taken to the extreme - most forms of photography benefit from capturing at least some level of visual interest aside from the subject (or we’d all be trying to shoot everything against a plain white background and things would get boring pretty quickly).
-In fact, many images rely on the inclusion of supporting elements aside from the main subject in order to make sense of the scene.
+In fact, many images rely on the inclusion of supporting elements to make sense of the scene.
 Being fully aware of what your subject is makes it much easier to understand the importance of each component part of a scene and will enable you to assemble a composition that shows whatever it is you wanted it to show, in the way you wanted to show it.

-With all of that said (and at the risk of labouring the point), none of anything I’ve explained above is a golden rule that must be followed, nor does any of it guarantee a great photograph.
+With all of that said (and at the risk of labouring the point), none of anything I’ve explained is a golden rule that must be followed, nor does any of it guarantee a great photograph.
 All of the images I’ve shot and enjoyed have probably been technically poor on some level.
 And, as with any art, much of the most important work that exists today exists only because conventions were broken.
 At the same time, having an awareness of framing and composition and making informed decisions about how you want to shoot will, ultimately, help you to create images that do what you want them to do.